Toshayo/TokanoCreations/README.md

 [this post](https://twitter.com/tokachan5656/status/1489259520325201921))

 Without Thaumcraft, you can use [NEI](https://www.curseforge.com/minecraft/mc-mods/notenoughitems) to view recipes.
-However, the recipe of combining the clock with the hair strand will not be visible.

-An item used in the sword craft is gotten on a game event.
-The hint is hidden in the character setting (the link is given above). :)
+However, some recipes might be not visible.

 ## Known problems
-I suppose the japanese translations being very inaccurate because I've translated them with Google Translate.
-Though I tried to make phrases rather simple, and I've checked the reverse translation, but it is still not ideal.
+Japanese localization is machine translation, so it can be very inaccurate.
+Though I tried to make phrases rather simple, and I've cross-checked the translation, but it is still not ideal.

 ## Mod usage
-The mod has been developed for myself and for the artist, so I would like you to ask me if you want to use the mod in a modpack.
+The mod has been developed for myself and for the artist, so if you want to use the mod in a modpack,
+I would be glad if you notify me.
 (Discord : @Toshayo#5540)